shantanugoel/esp8266-smartwatch/README.md

-**esp_smartwatch**
+**esp8266-smartwatch**
 =============
-This project is for a smartwatch based on ESP8266.
+This project is by [Shantanu Goel](http://tech.shantanugoel.com/) for a smartwatch based on ESP8266.
 This software repository consists the following development:
 - Modify and refactor Tuan PM's port of the [MQTT client library for ESP8266](https://github.com/tuanpmt/esp_mqtt)
 - Use zarya's [I2C driver](https://github.com/zarya/esp8266_i2c_driver)
-- Modify and refactor the [OLED driver here](http://www.esp8266.com/viewtopic.php?p=4311#p4311)
+- Modify and refactor this [OLED driver](http://www.esp8266.com/viewtopic.php?p=4311#p4311)
 - Add an NTP driver and a client

 The aim is to build an extensible smartwatch framework which is easily configurable

-It subscribes to three MQTT topics and displays them on the OLED, the display I am using is [this 0.96" 128x64 White OLED](http://www.banggood.com/0_96-Inch-4Pin-White-IIC-I2C-OLED-Display-Module-12864-LED-For-Arduino-p-958196.html) but similar displays are widely available (plenty on eBay).
+I'm using a 0.96" 128x64 OLED which is easily available from ebay or other electronic shops

+**Current Status**
+- Subscribes to an MQTT topic and displays it on the OLED -- Using this with tasker on phone and [ThingFabric](http://www.thingfabric.com) to send phone notifications to the watch
+- Gets the current time from NTP server at boot up and displays on the OLED

+**Changelog**
+Check commit history

 **Configuration**
 * I2C address for the OLED is in include/driver/i2c_oled.h